 Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).

-Refrigeration and air conditioning, heating (HVAC) equipment mechanic, estimator, sales representative, air conditioning technician, industrial physical plant maintenance, and environmental control specialist.
+Heating, Ventilation and Air Conditioning/Refrigeration equipment mechanic, estimator, sales representative, air conditioning technician, industrial physical plant maintenance, and environmental control specialist.

 Industries with the highest published employment for this occupation are: